Page updated 5 Aug 2015

-The Capital Charge ensures that prices for goods and services produced by government departments reflect full production costs; allows comparison of the costs of output production with those of other producers (whether in the public or private sector); and creates an incentive for departments to make proper use of working capital and to dispose of surplus fixed assets.
+The Capital Charge ensures that prices for goods and services produced by government departments reflect full production costs including the government's cost of capital; allows comparison of the costs of output production with those of other producers (whether in the public or private sector); and creates an incentive for departments to make proper use of working capital and to dispose of surplus fixed assets.
+The capital charge rate is calculated in the same way as the public sector discount rate, see Public Sector Discount Rates for Cost Benefit Analysis

 Treasury Circular 2011/04: March Baseline Update 2011: Changes to the Capital Charge Rate outlines the current capital charge rate.